The first Christmas present I gave my husband was a bauble I’d found on the tube.

 Manager: Alright love, no need to get a chip on your shoulder.
 I’m just saying no one ever asks for brown ones.

-Me: Ahh I see.
+Me: Ahh, I see.
 Except, that’s no longer true is it?
-Because I’m asking for a brown one.
+Because I’m asking for brown ones.
 A family of brown elves would be super cool and bring you more profit!

 Manager: Well, there’s no such thing as brown elves.

 Me: I’ll tell you what I’ll do for you.
 I’ll buy this one for now, colour the faces in with a Sharpie and then come back next year.
-Give you a chance to source some niche elves.
+Gives you a chance to source some niche elves.